2025 Solar Incentives Guide for Blackfoot, ID - Tax Credits & Rebates

 EcoWatch's Blackfoot, ID Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your solar system, or any local Blackfoot solar installer, can help you learn more about what incentives you might want to apply for.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Reaching out to the company that installed your system, or any local Blackfoot solar installer, can help you learn more about what incentives you qualify for.

 What are the best solar panel installation companies near me?